vinci1it2000/schedula/README.rst

 History
 =======
-The *European Commission* is supporting the introduction of the *WLTP cycle* for Light-duty vehicles developed at the *United Nations (UNECE)* level, in the shortest possible time-frame.
-Its introduction requires the adaptation of CO\ :sub:`2` certification and monitoring procedures set by European regulations.
-European Commission's *Joint Research Centre* has been assigned the development of this vehicle simulator to facilitate this adaptation.
+The *European Commission* is supporting the introduction of the *WLTP cycle* for Light-duty vehicles developed at the *United Nations (UN/ECE)* level, in the shortest possible time-frame.
+Its introduction requires the adaptation of |CO2| certification and monitoring procedures set by European regulations.
+European Commission's *Joint Research Centre (JRC)* has been assigned the development of this vehicle simulator to facilitate this adaptation.

 For recent activity, check the :doc:`changes`.